 Aside from the news about VMware’s overall business strength, it is pleasing to see that it has increased its R&D spending to more than $653 million in 2010 (predicted revenue for 2011 is $3.6 billion).

 At Akita we are always evaluating alternative products, methodologies and technologies.
-For the time being though, we are impressed with the VMware product and envisage that it will play a major part in our cloud computing and virtualized solutions for the foreseeable future.
+For the time being though, we are impressed with the VMware product.
+We envisage that it will play a major part in our cloud computing and virtualized solutions for the foreseeable future.